|Nutrition Facts (per serving)|

 Heat a large pot over medium heat and add about 1 tablespoon of oil.

 Once the oil is hot, add the Smart Ground meat substitute (crumbling it as you go if it's all stuck together), the chopped onion, chopped green pepper, and sliced celery.
-Heat for about 2-3 minutes, just until onions are slightly translucent, stirring occasionally.
+Heat for about 2 to 3 minutes, just until onions are slightly translucent, stirring occasionally.
 Add more of the oil as needed to keep the meat substitute from sticking.

 Add in the drained kidney beans, corn kernels, canned tomatoes, tomato paste, minced garlic, chili powder, cumin, and salt, stirring to combine well.

 Once the ingredients are well combined and simmering, reduce the heat to low, cover, and allow to simmer for at least 35 minutes, and up to 90 minutes, stirring occasionally.